tezos/tezos/docs/whitedoc/p2p.rst

   peers until it reaches at least ``min_target`` connections (and never more than ``max_target`` connections).

-The maintenance worker is also in charge to periodically run the greylists GC functions to unban ip addresses from the greylist.
+The maintenance worker is also in charge of periodically run the greylists GC functions to unban ip addresses from the greylist.